mckqw/BricksEatery/README.md

 This project was a design for a local Burger Joint called Bricks.
 It was a demo of a Online ordering system.

-This project uses PHP version: 7.1.9 and make sure to have the database () running before the website for the menu items to load.
+This project uses PHP version: 7.1.9 and make sure to have the database (found in	brickseatery 1-26-17.sql) running before the website for the menu items to load.

 This project is still in development and unfinished